Armistice of Cassibile: Regia Marina

-At 02:30, on 9 September, the three battleships Roma, Vittorio Veneto, and Italia "shoved off from La Spezia escorted by three light cruisers and eight destroyers".
-When German troops, who had stormed into the town to prevent the defection, became enraged by the ships' escape, "they rounded up and summarily shot several Italian captains who, unable to get their vessels underway, had scuttled them".
-That afternoon, German bombers attacked the ships by sailing without air cover off Sardinia and launching guided bombs.
+At 02:30, on 9 September, the three battleships Roma, Vittorio Veneto, and Italia shoved off from La Spezia escorted by three light cruisers and eight destroyers.
+When German troops, who had stormed into the town to prevent the ships from sailing, became enraged by the ships' escape, "they rounded up and summarily shot several Italian captains who, unable to get their vessels underway, had scuttled them".
+That afternoon, German bombers attacked the ships sailing without air cover off Sardinia and launching guided bombs.
 Several ships suffered damage, and Roma sank with the loss of nearly 1,400 men.
-Most of the remaining ships made it safely to North Africa "while three destroyers and a cruiser which had stopped to rescue survivors, docked in Menorca".
+Most of the remaining ships made it safely to North Africa while three destroyers and a cruiser which had stopped to rescue survivors, docked in Menorca in Spain.

 The Navy's turnover proceeded more smoothly in other areas of Italy.
 When an Allied naval force headed for the large naval base of Taranto, it watched a flotilla of Italian ships sailing out of Taranto Harbour towards their surrender at Malta.

 An agreement between the Allies and the Italians in late September provided for some of the Navy to be kept in commission; however, the battleships were to be reduced to care and maintenance and effectively disarmed.
-Italian mercantile marine vessels were to operate under the same general conditions as the Allies'.
+Italian mercantile marine vessels were to operate under the same general conditions as the Allies.
 In all cases, the Italian vessels would retain their Italian crews and fly Italian flags.